ritwikrohan005/Stock_App/README.md

 http://127.0.0.1:5000/stocks/{name-of-the-asset}/returns?start_date={mm/dd/yyyy}&end_date={mm/dd/yyyy}

 **for instance:** http://127.0.0.1:5000/stocks/Amazon%20Com/returns?start_date=12/1/1999&end_date=12/9/1999

+# Frontend

+Open terminal and go to the directory to Stock-App/stock-frontend and run **npm start** command

 The graph has an option to switch to view Stock Price or Cumulative Returns individually or displaying both at once.